 - Cook over high heat for 20-30 minutes after the water starts boiling.
 In the middle of the process, insert chopsticks in the rice and move up and down for a couple of times.
 This step helps loosen the rice for the same reason mentioned in the step #5.
 The rice shall become sticky and translucent if it is properly cooked.
 Move the rice to a colander.
 Rinse in the running water to cool it off.
 Be very careful as the rice is quite hot.
 Drain.

 - Use a rolling pin to break down the rice yeast to make it almost powder.
 Move the rice into an airtight bowl by batches.
 Sprinkle the rice yeast powder on top of each batch of the cooked rice.
 Gently pat and press down the rice to tighten the mix in the container.

 - Add a 250gram room-temperature water in a clean bow, form a well of 7-8cm in diameter in the center of the rice, rinse your hands in the water to make sure no yeast left in your hands.
 Then pour all the water into the well.

 - Cover the container.
 Seal it with cling film or plastic bag.

 - Keeping the mix WARM for 2-3 days is also very important.
 You can even wrap the container with a kitchen towel or a bath towel.
 Place the container in a place undisturbed with ideal room temperature of 28-30℃.

 - In 48 hours or so later, uncover the container.
 The mass of fermented rice shall float on top of the wine.
 Use a really clean spoon to gently press down the fermented rice.
 You should see wine comes out on the top of the container.
 Taste the wine.
 It should be sweet and alcoholic.
-Rice win is successfully done.
+Rice wine is successfully done now.
 Or let the mix ferment for another day until you like the balance of the flavors.
 Then refrigerate.
 It will keep for many months.
 But I doubt that it will be hanging around that long once you try it.